ad-dp/DS-200_data_science_project/README.md

 Analysis: This chart confirms the dominance of the scientific/technical sector in national R&D efforts.
 It provides a clear ranking of which areas receive the most investment, which is crucial for understanding national priorities and economic focus.

-Project 2: Analysis of Indian School Education Performance Data Project Overview
+Project 2: Analysis of Indian School Education Performance Data

 This project performs a basic exploratory data analysis (EDA) on the Performance Grading Index for Districts (PGI-D) data for India.
-The goal is to load, clean, and visualize key performance indicators to understand the distribution of educational scores across various states, districts, and grades.

-The analysis is conducted using Python with the Pandas library for data manipulation and Matplotlib for generating visualizations.

-Data Source
+Data
-The dataset used in this analysis is the Performance Grading Index for Districts (PGI-D), which assesses the performance of the school education system at the district level.
+The dataset used in this analysis is the Performance Grading Index for Districts (PGI-D 2023-24), which assesses the performance of the school education system at the district level.
+It has the following data about each district: Grade(A name for a range of score), Overall score, and scores under six categories.
+The categories are: Governance Processes (GP), Digital Learning (DL), School Safety & Child Protection (SS&CP), Infrastructure, Facilities & Student Entitlements (IF&SE), Effective Classroom Transaction (ECT), Learning Outcomes (LO).

-Source: India's Open Government Data (OGD) Platform
+Source: India's Open Government Data (OGD) Platform, data.gov.in

-Website: data.gov.in

-Citation (example format):

-Department of School Education & Literacy, Ministry of Education, Government of India.
-(2024).
-Performance Grading Index for Districts (PGI-D).
-Retrieved from data.gov.in.

 Files for this Project
 education_analysis_colab.py: The main Python script used for data loading, cleaning, analysis, and visualization in a Google Colab environment.